htutarkar67/ICT111-WatchMate-MVP/docs/weekly-logbook.md

 ## Problems or Difficulties

-**Formulating Neutral Questions:** It was challenging to create interview questions that focused on understanding user behavior without influencing their responses.
+**Formulating Neutral Questions:** It was challenging to develop interview questions that focused on understanding user behavior without influencing their responses.

 **Scheduling Coordination:** Coordinating interview times with respondents and team members required careful planning and communication.